"They will be dancing in the street’s tonight."

 Bill McLaren was a man who represented all that is best about rugby union.

-He was known as “The Voice of Rugby” not just because of the beauty of his tone and the delight of his imaginative phrasing, but because he portrayed the game as we would always wish it to be.
+He was known as “The Voice of Rugby”, not just because of the beauty of his tone and the delight of his imaginative phrasing, but because he made rugby something that belonged to everyone who listened in, watched on, played or supported it.

 The Bill McLaren Foundation